Blood-biomarkers for early detection of Alzheimer’s Disease

 Summary

-The potential diagnostic and prognostic value of blood-biomarkers will be tested for detecting Alzheimer’s disease pathology in cognitively normal elderly.
+We will test the potential diagnostic and prognostic value of blood-biomarkers for detecting Alzheimer’s disease pathology in cognitively normal elderly.
 Results can set the stage for generating a validated commercially marketable product for clinical use and identification of high risk subjects for inclusion in behavioral and pharmacological prevention trials.

 Technology Readiness Level (TRL)